MHaringa/insurancerating/README.md

 4.  loss\_ratio (i.e. loss ratio = severity / premium)
 5.  average\_premium (i.e. average premium = premium / exposure)

+Here the term *exposure* is a measure of what is being insured.
+For example, an insured vehicle is an exposure.
+If the vehicle is insured as of July 1 for a certain year, then during that year, this would represent an exposure of 0.5 to the insurance company.
 The term risk premium is used here as an equivalent of pure premium and burning cost.

 `univariate()` ignores missing input arguments, for instance only the claim frequency is calculated when `premium` and `severity` are unknown: